 The Doctrine of Eclipse says that any law inconsistent with Fundamental Rights is not invalid.
 It is not dead totally but overshadowed by the fundamental right.
 The inconsistency (conflict) can be removed by a constitutional amendment to the relevant fundamental right so that eclipse vanishes and the entire law becomes valid.

 All laws in force in India before the commencement of the Constitution shall be void in so far they are inconsistent with the provisions of the Constitution.
-Any law existing before the commencement of the Constitution and inconsistent with the provision of Constitution becomes inoperative on commencement of Constitution.
+Any law existing before the commencement of the Constitution and inconsistent with the provision of the Constitution becomes inoperative on commencement of the Constitution.
 But the law does not become dead.
 The law remains a valid law in order to determine any question of law incurred before the commencement of the Constitution.
-An existing law only becomes eclipsed to the extent it comes under the shadow of the FR.
+Existing law only becomes eclipsed to the extent it comes under the shadow of the FR.

 Case: Keshavan Madhava Menon v.
 The State of Bombay

 In this case, the law in question was an existing law at the time when the Constitution came into force.
 That existing law imposed on the exercise of the right guaranteed to the citizens of India by article 19(1)(g) restrictions which could not be justified as reasonable under clause (6) as it then stood and consequently under article 13(1) that existing law became void “to the extent of such inconsistency”.